jkuczek15/Web-Consulting/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` to serve the live development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 We can use the development server for testing any live `CSS/HTML` changes.
 Only do a full build when testing the `API` and `mongoDB` connections.